langdev-project/langdev-unicode/README.md

 The code charts, in the [charts](charts) directory, provide human-readable tables of all of the defined code blocks in this specification.
 They are named according to the first character within the block, and their contents may be broken up into smaller non-normative *areas* for readability's sake.

-The LANGDEV-Unicode Character Database, in the [ucd](ucd) directory, provides additional files for the Unicode Character Database (UCD) necessary for proper specification conformance.
+The LANGDEV-Unicode Character Database, in the [ucd](https://github.com/literallybenjam/langdev/tree/data/data/encodings/unicode/ucd) directory of the [data](https://github.com/literallybenjam/langdev/tree/data/) branch, provides additional files for the Unicode Character Database (UCD) necessary for proper specification conformance.
-These files match the general file types of the UCD, and they have been grouped together in their own directory ([langdev](ucd/langdev)) to avoid collision when merging with the UCD itself.
+These files match the general file types of the UCD, and they have been grouped together in their own directory to avoid collision when merging with the UCD itself.

 ##  Design Principles:  ##

-As an expansion of the original Unicode standard, *The LANGDEV Project in Unicode* inherits many of its design principles:
+As an expansion of the original Unicode standard, *LANGDEV in Unicode* inherits many of its design principles:
 It expands the universality of Unicode, and is aimed at being an efficient encoding for most text processes.
 It encodes characters, not glyphs.
 Characters have well-defined semantics, specified through character properties in the LANGDEV-Unicode Character Database.